 - The prophet Haggai, Ezekiel, Ezra, Nehemiah during the month of Elul

 - 40 days of introspection.

 The month of Elul (6th-month counting from Nisan) gets its name from an Akkadian word for harvest.

 The month of Elul (August/September) has multiple rabbinical traditions, but what are their origins, and what was the prophet’s role during Elul?
 The Messiah said He is looking for those who worship Him in Spirit and Truth, not Spirit and traditions.

 At times, Christianity and reformed Jewish traditions have rewritten the Torah to fit their own agendas.
 In order to know the truth so it can set us free, we must dig for treasure and search out the leaven.
 A little leaven leavens the whole lump.
 (Galatians 5:9 ESV).

-Some in leadership are teaching that we are not to correct anyone during the month of Elul.
+Some leaders teach that we are not to correct anyone during the month of Elul.
 According to some leaders, we are to do introspection for 40 days.
 This all sounds good at first, but let’s peer deeper into the traditions of Elul and their origins.